Blackfoot (band): Mid-1970s

 By late 1975, the group was living back in Gainesville, Florida.
 During 1977, they communicated with Black Oak Arkansas' manager, Butch Stone, who hired them as the backing group for one of his clients, Ruby Starr, who had been a backup singer for Black Oak but was now becoming self-employed.
 After the stint with Ruby ended during 1978, they met Brownsville Station manager Al Nalli and his partner Jay Frey, who got them a contract with Atco Records.

 Blackfoot Strikes, produced by Al Nalli and engineered by Brownsville Station drummer Henry Weck, was recorded in Nalli's basement studio in Ann Arbor, Michigan and was completed by January 1979.
 It was destined to be the band's most commercially successful effort.
 The song "Train, Train", written by Rickey's grandfather, "Shorty" Medlocke, became their first success and best known song.
 "Highway Song" proved to be another success for them later that year.

-The group toured frequently during 1979; late during the year they opened for the band The Who at the Silverdome in Pontiac, Michigan, while developing their next album, Tomcattin, which was released during 1980.
-They went on to release the album Marauder during 1981 and Highway Song during 1982.
+The group toured frequently during 1979; at the end of that year, on December 7th, they opened for the band The Who at the Silverdome in Pontiac, Michigan, while developing their next album, Tomcattin, which was released in June 1980.
+They went on to release the album Marauder in July 1981 and Highway Song Live (taken from a show the band played in Zurich, Switzerland on 3/26/82) in June 1982.